 “Audiences in the UK find non-English titles unrelatable.
 But no matter where you're from, you don't need to understand the language to relate to the characters on screen.”

 Of Netflix’s 2,600 title catalogue, half are not in English.

 One of Netflix's most popular shows of 2021 was Squid Game.
 "You may not speak Korean, but you know what it's like to want a better life," Austin points out.

-View Austin’s D&AD Award-winning submission on the D&AD Website.
+You can view his D&AD Award-winning submission on the D&AD Website.
+Congratulations Austin!